Should car suspension be checked every service for efficiency?

 Speed bumps do provide an important role of forcing cars to slow down.
 However, they do take their toll on car suspension particularly if taken at speed.
 In Dubai, we have the added issue of extreme summer heat and fine sand, both helping to reduce the wear on suspension bushes.

 Over time, driving over speed bumps creates fatigue on the rubber bushes that join the steering and suspension to the car.
 If you start to hear squeaking or knocking or feel inappropriate suspension movement, it’s time to have the suspension checked for fatigue.
-Keeping on top of damaged bushes makes a lot of sense, helps prevent more costly problems, and without question maintains the driving integrity & safety of the car.
+Keeping on top of damaged bushes, helps prevent more costly problems, and without question maintains the driving integrity & safety of the car.

 At GT Auto Centre we have considerable experience changing suspension components and will be delighted to check it for you.
 It is quick to do and there is no charge for this service.